 Cat Haven and COVID-19

-Effective Immediately: Cat Haven will be closing to the general public until 4/12/20.
+Effective Immediately: Beginning 6/1/2020 we will be open to the public.

 With the growing health pandemic, we are taking extra precautions to slow the spread of coronavirus disease 2019 (COVID-19) into the United States and Cat Haven.
 If you have recently traveled outside of the country, we ask that you alert a staff member so that we may take appropriate precautions to slow the ongoing community spread.